wolktocs/delaunator-csharp/README.md

 ## Performance

-The C# port does not perform as well the original Javascript version running with nodejs, and I'm not entirely sure why.
+The C# port does not perform as well as the original Javascript version running with nodejs.
 However, it does seem to run quite a bit faster than the C# alternatives that I tried out before doing the port.

 &nbsp; | uniform 100k | gauss 100k | grid 100k | degen 100k | uniform 1&nbsp;million | gauss 1&nbsp;million | grid 1&nbsp;million | degen 1&nbsp;million
 :-- | --: | --: | --: | --: | --: | --: | --: | --: